buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 time.
 The ``hgbuildbot.hook`` function will only work with the ``changegroup`` hook.

-If the buildmaster :class:`PBChangeSource` is configured to require sendchange credentials then you can set these with the ``auth`` parameter.
+If the buildmaster :bb:chsrc:`PBChangeSource` is configured to require sendchange credentials then you can set these with the ``auth`` parameter.
 When this parameter is not set it defaults to ``change:changepw``, which are the defaults for the ``user`` and